pbklink/motif-core/etc/motif-core.api.md

     constructor(code: ErrorCode, serviceName: string, message: string);
 }

-// Warning: (ae-missing-release-tag) "ConfigModifiedScansGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "ConfigModifiedScansGridField" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal (undocumented)
 export class ConfigModifiedScansGridField extends ScansGridField {
     constructor();
-    // (undocumented)
-    static readonly fieldStateDefinition: ScansGridField.FieldStateDefinition;
     // (undocumented)
     getValue(record: Scan): RenderValue;
 }